NS2CDT/ns2_beta/README.md

 ## Full Changelog:
 - Marine
     - Shotgun
-        - Reverted shotgun to build 326-behavior.
+        - Reverted to build 326-behavior.
             - 17 pellets, each deal 10 damage.
             - Divided into 4 rings of 4 pellets each, +1 pellet in the middle.
             - Pellet sizes are all 16mm.
             - No Damage Falloff.
     - HMG
-        - Reload time: 5 -> 3.5 seconds.
+        - Reload time is now 3.5 seconds (down from 5 seconds)
     - Mines
         - Mines can now be properly killed during their arming period when first deployed.
 In this case, they do not explode or deal               damage.
         - Marines now keep unused mines when they die and receive them back when they respawn (like hand grenades).